vrcunha/pff2_price_automation/README.md

 # Licença

-This project is licensed under the MIT License - see the LICENSE.md file for details
+For more information about the license, see LICENSE.md

 # Acknowledgements
 - othneildrew